Boat & Marine

 | Racing and regattas | No | No | Optional |

 Trailer cover is often treated as a separate add-on regardless of policy level.
-If your boat lives on a trailer, make sure trailer damage and theft are explicitly included.
-Personal effects (fishing gear, wetsuits, electronics), tender or dinghy cover, and racing or regatta endorsements are typically optional and need to be requested.
+If your boat lives on a trailer, check that trailer damage and theft are explicitly included.
+Personal effects like fishing gear, wetsuits, and electronics?
+Typically optional.
+So is tender or dinghy cover and racing or regatta endorsements.
+You need to ask for them.
 Navigation equipment such as GPS plotters and fishfinders may have a separate sub-limit within the sum insured.

 Agreed value vs market value for boats

-This choice determines how much you receive if the vessel is a total loss, whether from sinking, storm damage, fire, or theft.
-Boats depreciate quickly, so the gap between what you paid and what the market says it is worth can be significant within a few years.
+How much you receive after a total loss comes down to this choice.
+Sinking, storm damage, fire, theft.
+It does not matter what caused it.
+What matters is whether you picked agreed value or market value when the policy started.
+Boats depreciate quickly, and the gap between what you paid and what the market says it is worth can get ugly within a few years.

 Agreed value

 You and the insurer agree on a fixed sum when the policy starts.
-If the vessel is a total loss, you receive that amount less your excess, regardless of how much the boat has depreciated since purchase.
+Total loss?
+You receive that amount less your excess.
+Does not matter how much the boat has depreciated since you bought it.

 Advantages